NebulaTris/SynthIQ/README.md

 ## Getting Started

-Follow these steps to get SynthIQ up and running:
+Follow these steps to get synthiq up and running:

 1. Clone the repository: